- What is a report in Bloomreach Engagement

 Metrics compute values in the table according to the drill-down specified in rows and columns.
 For example, metric customer count, when combined with session start > country attribute in rows, will compute how many customers started a session in given countries.

 Formats allow you to format values in the report.
-There are 3 groups of formatting related to time (date format, date part, date difference) and 1 group of numeric filters.
+There are 3 groups of formatting related to time (date format, date part, date difference), 1 group of numeric filters and 1 group of string filters.
 Only one filter can be applied at a time.

 The Date filter on the top right limits the time frame concerning the events that are used for the calculation of the report.
 This setting does not apply to customer attributes, but it does apply to event aggregates and segmentations.